GURHARPARTAP-SINGH-DHALIWAL/imposter/readme.md

 * Private and public posts.

-* Public posts showing all the public posts of all users.
+* Public posts page showing all the public posts of all users.

 * Creation, deletion and modification of posts .

 * Commenting on posts.

-* Creation, deletion and modification of posts.
+* Creation, deletion and modification of comments on a post.

 * Viewing all the public posts of a particular user.